PayPrecisePremium UK Salary Tools

 ANI can fall by about £1,000.
 HMRC uses the grossed-up value of a Gift Aid donation when working out ANI.

-Why it matters: many readers understate Gift Aid’s effect because they use the cash amount only.
+Easy to miss: many readers understate Gift Aid’s effect because they use the cash amount only.

 Example 4